fieldtrip/website/tutorial/mvpa_light.md

     cfg.design        = [ones(nFIC,1); 2*ones(nFC,1)];
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)

-In this case, both channels and time points act as search dimensions and the result is a _chan x time_ matrix of classification accuracies.
-If we plot the result, we can see which of the channels carry discriminative information and when
+In this case, both channels and time points act as search dimensions and the result is a _[chan x time]_ matrix of classification accuracies.
+If we plot the result, we can see which of the channels carry discriminative information and when.

     mv_plot_result(stat.mvpa, stat.time)
     set(gca, 'YTick', 1:2:length(stat.label), 'YTickLabel', stat.label(1:2:end))